stephenkridel/BearCatPantryProject/Dev Guide.md

 `npm install` - If this fails, restart your computer

+First, you must build up the webpack bundles with `npm run build`

 To get to the website run use `npm start` and go to `http://localhost:3000`

-When you make code changes, all you have to do is refresh the page to see your changes.
+When you make code changes, you must rerun `npm run build`, and then restart your server

-You won't be able to add/view the database until your IP is whitelisted.
-I guess for security reasons cuz it's the free version.

 # Testing